 “When presenting or discussing the Company’s Compensation Plan, a Distributor must not make false representations concerning:

 a) any risks likely to be associated with carrying on the business;

 b) the amount of time the average person would have to devote to carrying on the business;

 c) the annual expenditure and the annual gross income which the average person carrying on the business might expect and the method of calculating those figures.”

 This simply means that a Distributor should educate the prospect on the risks involved in the business.
 Like any new business, its success depends on how hard the person works.
 The harder you work, the better your chances of succeeding.
 No one makes profits by sitting back and relaxing, especially because this is not an investment.

 In addition, no Distributor is supposed to promise a prospect that they will earn as much as the Distributor is currently earning.
 The level of hard work, enthusiasm and networking capacity varies from person to person.
 Hence, such promises could come back to bite the Distributor if the prospect does not earn as much.

 General Obligations – Product Claims

-If an IR makes claims about a product that don’t seem like they could actually be true, refer to our website.
+If a Distributor makes claims about a product that don’t seem like they could actually be true, refer to our website.
 The benefits of all our products are clearly mentioned on our website.
 As a prospect and a consumer, you must know what is being sold to you and how it is going to benefit you.
 If you choose to believe the words of someone making highly impossible claims about a product, you have been advised.